macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 The only special CSV commands you need are `import csv`, `csv.writer()`, and `.writerow()`.

-You have already used `.open()` and `.close()` for text files; those are just Python file commands (see [week03](https://github.com/macloo/python-beginners/tree/master/week03) in this repo).
+You have already used `open()` and `.close()` for text files; those are just Python file commands (see [week03](https://github.com/macloo/python-beginners/tree/master/week03) in this repo).

-Everything you do in the numbered list above is Python and BeautifulSoup, except `.writerow()`, which will appear only once in the loop block.
-The loop collects the items for one row, so it writes *only one* row.
+Everything you do in the numbered list above is Python and BeautifulSoup, except `.writerow()`, which will appear only once *in the loop block.* The for-loop collects the items for one row, so it writes *only one* row.

 The challenge is to set up your data items in order, so they match up with your CSV's *column headings,* and append them to a list in that order.
 When you call `.writerow()`, each item has to be in the correct order.